TejasShripal/turbidity-current/README.md

-# Turbidity Current (2D) in ANSYS Fluent — Mixture Model
+# Turbidity Current (2D) in ANSYS — Mixture Model (A study for a potential second interview_

 > A minimal turbidity-current simulation (water + dilute sediment) with depth-averaged run-out analysis.
 Built for clarity in the topic.